Table of Contents

-Retaining Walls Part II: Costs of Concrete vs. Stone
+Introduction: Comparing Costs of Concrete vs. Stone Retaining Walls

 As with anything, when you’re taking on a project like the installation of a retaining wall, you must consider the pros and cons of the materials…not the least of which is their cost.
 In comparing the two most commonly used materials for retaining walls – concrete and natural stone – there are certain factors that come into play aside from simply looking straight at the numbers in black and white.

-Naturally, the cost of material is an important consideration.
-Secondly, the labor costs also play a great role.
-Lastly, you should look at your investment with a long-term view, rather than from the short-term perspective of the cheapest option.
+The cost of materials and labor are important considerations.
+You should consider your investment from a long-term perspective rather than from the short-term perspective of the cheapest option.

 So truly, what are the costs involves in retaining walls made from concrete?
 Concrete generally has the upside of being less expensive, material-wise.
 They’re also generally simple to install, which equates to lower labor costs.
 And while they’re extremely versatile because of their availability in a wide variety of colors, shapes and sizes, they do have an expense that may be easily overlooked in the after-glow of their inexpensive charms: maintenance costs and their tendency to crack, which requires more frequent repair.